keptn/keptn.github.io/content/docs/0.8.x/reference/bridge/_index.md

         caption="Evaluation Chart"
         width="50%">}}

 * To customize the chart, labels can be used.
-If the `sh.keptn.events.evaluation-done` event has the label `buildId` attached, the Keptn Bridge reads the value of this label and uses it as label for the x-axis in the *Chart*.
+If the `sh.keptn.event.evaluation.triggered` event has the label `buildId` attached, the Keptn Bridge reads the value of this label and uses it as label for the x-axis in the *Chart*.
 If the value of the label is an URL, the label will be displayed as a link, so you can easily link back to the Dynatrace Dashboard for example.